Make a toad house

 Toad sitting at entrance of opening into several large stones arranged to create a hole within.

-Stone toad house (fbhk / Pixabay; PD)
+Stone toad house with frog sheltering in it (fbhk / Pixabay; PD)

 Build walls and a roof over it using several large, flat stones.
 Leave an opening in the front and back for entry and exit.
 You can use decorative stones or jazz up rocks by painting them.